 The Policy Dialogue is an intergovernmental process involving OECD and Partner countries producing oil, gas, coal, minerals and metals.
 Membership is also open to OECD countries that have development co-operation strategies and programmes focused on natural-resource based development (associate members).

-Countries involved in plenary meetings of the Policy Dialogue on Natural Resource-based Development so far: Algeria; Angola; Argentina; Australia; Austria; Belgium; Bolivia; Botswana; Brazil; Burundi; Cameroon; Chile; Colombia; Côte d'Ivoire; Czech Republic; Democratic Republic of Congo; Kingdom of eSwatini; European Union; Finland; France; Gabon; Germany; Ghana; Guinea; India; Indonesia; Iraq; Israel; Italy; Jamaica; Japan; Kazakhstan; Korea; Liberia; Madagascar; Malaysia; Malawi; Mali; Mauritania; Mexico; Mongolia; Morocco; Mozambique; Netherlands; Nigeria; Norway; Oman; Paraguay; Peru; Philippines; Russian Federation; Senegal; Sierra Leone; Slovenia; Somalia; South Africa; Spain; Sweden; Switzerland; Tanzania; Uganda; United Kingdom; United States; Uruguay; Vietnam; Zambia.
+Countries involved in plenary meetings of the Policy Dialogue on Natural Resource-based Development so far: Algeria; Angola; Argentina; Australia; Austria; Belgium; Bolivia; Botswana; Brazil; Burundi; Cameroon; Canada; Chile; China; Colombia; Côte d'Ivoire; Czech Republic; Democratic Republic of Congo; Kingdom of eSwatini; Ecuador; European Union; Finland; France; Gabon; Germany; Ghana; Guatemala; Guinea; India; Indonesia; Iraq; Israel; Italy; Jamaica; Japan; Kazakhstan; Korea; Liberia; Madagascar; Malaysia; Malawi; Mali; Mauritania; Mexico; Mongolia; Morocco; Mozambique; Netherlands; Nigeria; Norway; Oman; Paraguay; Peru; Philippines; Russian Federation; Rwanda; Senegal; Sierra Leone; Singapore; Slovenia; Somalia; South Africa; Spain; Sweden; Switzerland; Tanzania; Trinidad and Tobago; Uganda; United Kingdom; United States; Uruguay; Vietnam; Zambia.

 An Expert Advisory Board composed of representatives of international organisations and institutions has been established to catalyse efforts, promote effective collaboration, avoid duplication of work and fill the implementation gap.
 The International Monetary Fund, the United Nations Conference on Trade and Development, the United Nations Development Programme, the United Nations Economic Commission for Africa, the World Bank and the World Economic Forum have formally joined the Expert Advisory Board.